One-to-one relationships allow you to extend an existing entity with additional information that is not yet in the database model.

-- Create an Entity;
+- Create an Entity.

 - Add the attributes.

 The GoOutWeb application allows to rate and review places like restaurants and hotels.
-The application saves some end-users information like the email, the phone number or twitter account.
+The application saves some end-users information like the email, the phone number or Twitter account.

 User system entity to store the end-users it is not possible to add attributes to it.
 We have to create an additional entity to store more information about the user.
 To do so, follow these steps:

-In the Data tab, open the GoOutWebDataModel entity diagram;
+In the Data tab, open the GoOutWebDataModel entity diagram.

-Right-click on the diagram canvas and select Add Entity;
+Right-click on the diagram canvas and select "Add Entity".

 OutSystems sets the data type to

-- Add the attributes to the
+Add the following attributes to the

-Photo, Binary Data type.
+Photo, Binary Data type